Updated December 2019

 Cuffed jeans are the answer to most questions about how to wear booties, but you need to understand that not all jeans can be cuffed.
 When wearing booties with jeans, I see many clients trying to cuff jeans that are too long or too wide to cuff.
 You want to make sure your jeans are short enough for the perfect cuff, otherwise, the cuff will be too bulky.
 This is why I love to buy jeans that are already cuffed, like jeans 1-3 on the list above.

 As for how to cuff them, you want to do 1-2 rolls.
 No more than that.
 The width of the roll is flexible, but ½ – 2 inches are all good widths.
-The rule of thumb is to roll however much you need in order to get about an inch of skin between your bootie and your jean.
-I often prefer even less than an inch between the jean and the bootie, but no need to worry about that.
+The rule of thumb is to roll however much you need in order to get less than an inch of skin between your bootie and your jean.
+You want the roll to almost sit on the bootie, but not quite.

 Booties To Go With Leggings